NicholasStambaugh/Flask-Login/README.md

 The dashboard page displays a welcome message with the user's username.
 From the dashboard, users can navigate to other pages using the links in the navigation bar.

 ### Credits
-This project was built by [Your Name Here] as a learning exercise.
+This project was built by Nick Stambaugh as a learning exercise.
 The blue-grey color theme was adapted from the Material Design color palette.
 The project uses the Flask web framework and the Werkzeug WSGI toolkit.

 ### License
 This project is licensed under the MIT License.